How to open the Windows My Documents or Documents folder

 Showing Documents on the desktop

 In early versions of Microsoft Windows, the My Documents folder was on the desktop by default.
-However, Windows 8 has the start screen and has disabled this feature by default.
+However, Windows 8 has the start screen and disabled this feature, by default.
 If you want this folder on the desktop, see: Missing My Computer, My Network Places, or My Documents icon.

-Once Documents is visible on the desktop, double-clicking this folder lets you access your saved documents on your computer.
+Once Documents is visible on the desktop, double-click this folder to access your saved documents on the computer.

 Opening Documents in Windows 7